- What kind of bank accounts should I have?

 You are an individual with your own circumstances, goals and aspirations.
 It makes sense that your bank account should also custom fit your life.
 We will be covering the various types of bank accounts available and the features they offer.

 What types of bank accounts should I have?

 It is a good idea to know which type of bank account is best for everyday transactions and which ones may be more suited for other purposes such as retirement or charitable giving.

 The following is a list of 6 different types of bank accounts and what purposes they are meant to accomplish.
 Each type of account and each bank may charge varying fees that you should keep in mind We will be covering the range of fees for the various types of accounts.

-At the end of the article we’ll also share insights about a new kind of Giving Account from Spiral banking services¹, which is designed to make it easy for Spiral customers to make charitable donations to causes.
+At the end of the article we’ll also share insights about a new kind of Giving Account, which is designed to make it easy for customers to make charitable donations to causes.

 1. Checking accounts

 If you need to have continuous access to your money and earning interest is not a big deal to you, then you may want to consider opening a checking account.
 This type of bank account is ideal if you want to deposit funds you will be using on a daily basis.

 Many banks assess a charge for declining the transaction or returning the check.
-Some checking accounts, like the checking accounts that Spiral, a new ethical banking service,¹ do not require a minimum balance.
+Some checking accounts do not require a minimum balance.